zcdev/geovibe-rebuild-2025/README.md

 ## Features

 🔍 **State-based input with autocomplete**
-<br />Enter the name of any U.S. state to retrieve data instantly
+<br />Enter the name of any U.S. state at the form to retrieve data instantly

 🌐 **Census API integration**
 <br />Retrieves official 2019 American Community Survey (ACS) data in real time from the U.S. Census Bureau